 The NRCS Unit Hydrograph method was used for subbasin loss and transform.
-To calculate Curve Numbers, Soil Hydrologic Groups for the watershed were obtained from the NRCS Web Soil Survey (Figure 4) and land uses were based on County and City land use data (Figure 6).
+To calculate CNs, soil hydrologic groups for the watershed were obtained from the NRCS Web Soil Survey (Figure 4), and land uses were based on County and City land use data (Figure 7).